 You will need to speak clearly and effectively with the mother/parents.
 Especially in the event of a medical emergency or complication.
-The ability to cope with distressing situations and to stay calm in stressful situations is essential.
+The ability to cope with distressing situations and to stay calm in stressful situations is also essential in midwife jobs.

 People skills are also crucial as you’ll need to answer questions and offer advice.
 As well as constantly reassuring parents who are stressed or worried.

-Your sense of humour will regularly be put to use to lift the mood put mothers at ease.
-People tend to use comedy as a coping mechanism.
-So making someone laugh or smile can often help to diffuse a tense situation.
+Your sense of humour will regularly be put to use to lift the mood and put mothers at ease.
+People tend to use comedy as a coping mechanism, so making someone laugh or smile can often help to diffuse a tense situation.

 - An ability to get on well with people from a wide range of backgrounds